John Forsythe: Movie career and Army service

 Despite showing initial reluctance, Forsythe began an acting career at the suggestion of his father.
 He met actress Parker Worthington McCormick (December 29, 1918 – July 22, 1980), and the couple married in 1939; they had a son, Dall (born February 14, 1941), and divorced in 1943.
 As a bit player for Warner Brothers, Forsythe successfully appeared in several small parts.

 As a result, he was given a small role in Destination Tokyo (1943).
 Leaving his movie career for service in the United States Army Air Forces in World War II, he appeared in the USAAF-produced play Winged Victory, then worked with injured soldiers who had developed speech problems.

 Also in 1943, Forsythe met Julie Warren, initially a theatre companion, but later a successful actress in her own right, landing a role on Broadway in Around the World.
 She became Forsythe's second wife, and in the early 1950s they had two daughters.

 In 1947, Forsythe joined the initial class of the Actors Studio, where he met Marlon Brando and Julie Harris, among others.
 During this time he appeared on Broadway in Mister Roberts and The Teahouse of the August Moon.
+In 1949, he had a non-regular but recurring role as Tom, a fellow homicide detective, on the radio crime drama program Broadway Is My Beat, which was originally broadcast from New York (before moving to Hollywood with a new cast later that year).

 In 1955, Alfred Hitchcock cast him in the movie The Trouble with Harry, with Shirley MacLaine in her first movie appearance, for which she won a Golden Globe.
 In 1969, Forsythe appeared in another Hitchcock film, Topaz.